dosemu2/dosemu2/doc/README.txt

    The following settings (together with the direct console video settings below make it possible for DOSEMU to access your real (non-emulated) computer hardware directly.
-Because Linux does not permit this for ordinary users, DOSEMU needs to be run as root or suid-root to be able to use these settings.
+Because Linux does not permit this for ordinary users, DOSEMU needs to be run as root, via sudo or suid-root to be able to use these settings.
 They can NOT be overwritten by the user configuration file ~/.dosemurc.
+You must also run dosemu with the "-s" switch.
+This activates sudo when appropriate;
+   without it, even root will not get direct hardware access.

    Here you tell DOSEMU what to do when DOS wants let play the speaker:
          $_speaker = ""     # or "native" or "emulated"